 “The Albanian Mafia Shqiptare has gone high-tech?”

-“These criminals have penetrated many Fortune 500 companies; it’s larceny on a grand scale.
-When I found out that they intended to kill you, , I decided to intervene.
+“These criminals have penetrated many Fortune 500 companies.
+It’s larceny on a grand scale.
+When I found out they intended to kill you, I decided to intervene.
 I didn’t realize that my action would trigger a cascade of insane vengeance against your family.
 You are fortunate that I have always managed to stay one step ahead of them.”

 “Have they penetrated us, the Chicago Police and the FBI?”

 "Yes, the Chicago Police and the FBI have been totally infiltrated.
-The Albanians know everything; they see city security cameras, listen to your cell phones, see your texts and emails.
+The Albanians know everything; they see city security cameras, listen to your cell phones, and read your texts and emails.
 They can look at any computer file you have.
 The intrusion is malware and hidden subroutines that you will not find.
 It is the most sophisticated computer invasion ever, surpassing even Chinese and Russian digital spying.
 The only thing they can't crack is the new FBI satellite phone.”

 “Have you ever worked for them?
 Are you a disgruntled former employee?”